Goddier1996/App_Mobile_Forum/README.md

 ## About App :

+This App about Community forum , have Category and Topics all Subjects  , messages.

+user can control Topics and meesages or update a data user , in Profile Page.

+Admin control all This App delete topics and more , add new Category.

 ## Skils :

-FrontEnd - ReactNative , Css
+FrontEnd - ReactNative , Css and Style npm

 BackEnd - NodeJs , Express , mongoDB